 Fresh corn has started to appear in my CSA box.
 We eat it straight on the cob for the first few meals, then once that’s out of our system I can start cooking with it too.
-This vegan slow cooker corn chowder is the perfect meal when you pair it with a hearty salad.
+This vegan crockpot corn chowder is the perfect meal when you pair it with a hearty salad.

 This recipe is from my book, Vegan Slow Cooking for Two and Fair Winds is letting me share it with you today.
 One of my favorite things about using fresh corn is having the cob itself to flavor broths.
 It’s awesome to use in risotto too, just remove it when you’re ready to serve, or in the case of the soup before you puree it.